-Make Art/Stop AIDS (MASA) uses participatory film and theatre to break the social, cultural and structural barriers to HIV testing, treatment and care.
+Make Art/Stop AIDS (MASA) uses participatory film, theatre and performing arts to break the social, cultural and structural barriers to HIV testing, treatment and care.

-MASA has evolved considerably over time.
-Currently, the programme uses participatory film screenings to mobilise communities, local leaders and healthcare centres to collaboratively address stigma, discrimination and fear around HIV/AIDS.
-The ultimate goal is to break the social, cultural and structural barriers to testing, treatment and care in Malawi.
+As a part of MASA: Rural, some of the performances were filmed.
+In 2014, ArtGlo partnered with Dignitas International and the Malawi Ministry of Health on a pilot screening programme, reaching an estimated 10,000 community members through 5 five facilitated screenings.
+The film was brought to other communities for participatory film screenings, in order to mobilise communities, local leaders, and healthcare centres to collaboratively address stigma, discrimination, and fear around HIV.
+The ultimate goal is to break the social, cultural and structural barriers to testing, treatment, and care in Malawi.

-Created by independent filmmaker Tom Gibb, the MASA film tells the story of a family’s struggle with HIV in a village in Malawi.
+Created by independent filmmaker Tom Gibb, the MASA: Film tells the story of a family’s struggle with HIV in a village in Malawi.
 Interviews with the actors, on whose experiences the film is based, are interwoven with footage of the story itself.
-The actors also facilitate community-wide discussions that follow each screening.
-Screenings culminate in the creation and execution of Community Action Plans (CAPs), encouraging community members to propose and implement locally and contextually appropriate solutions.
-Each screening also includes free on-site moonlight HIV testing and counselling.
+The actors also facilitated community-wide discussions that followed each screening.
+Screenings culminated in the creation and execution of Community Action Plans, encouraging community members to propose and implement locally and contextually appropriate solutions.
+Each screening also included free on-site, moonlight HIV testing and counselling.

-The AGHCA's cofounders, Dr. Galia Boneh and Sharifa Abdulla, MA, launched Make Art/Stop AIDS Rural Programme (MASA RP) in 2011.
-In its original iteration, the programme was an intensive multi-week intervention in which drama students at Chancellor College and community members living with HIV/AIDS collaborated to create a powerful musical drama based on real-life experiences.
-The performance took place in the villages surrounding a health centre in rural Malawi, included personal testimonies and community discussions, and was followed by workshops training local drama groups to create their own performances.
-The intervention culminated in a theatre festival, which attracted thousands of people.
+MASA: Rural launched in 2011 as an intensive, multi-week intervention.
+Drama students at Chancellor College and community members living with HIV collaborated to create a powerful musical drama based on real-life experiences.
+The performances took place in the villages surrounding a health centre in rural Malawi and included personal testimonies and community discussions.
+After each performance, there were workshops to train local drama groups to create their own performances.
+MASA: Rural culminated in a theatre festival, which attracted thousands of people.